This post is also available in: Dutch

 - Courtyard by Marriott Tokyo Station: we’re always a fan of Marriott Hotels and this stylish hotel has an excellent location close to Tokyo Station.
 Check prices and availability here.

-Touristic attractions in Tokyo Station Area
+Touristic attractions in Chiyoda

 - Tokyo Ramen Street: get some of the best ramen in Tokyo at Tokyo Ramen Street.

 - Mitsubishi Ichigokan Museum: exhibits 19th to early 20th-century art.